Kerning

-In typography, kerning is the process of adjusting the spacing between characters in a proportional font, usually to achieve a visually pleasing result.
-Kerning adjusts the space between individual letterforms, while tracking (letter-spacing) adjusts spacing uniformly over a range of characters.
+In typography, kerning is the process of adjusting the space between two specific characters, or letterforms, in a font.
+It is not to be confused with tracking, by which spacing is adjusted uniformly over a range of characters.

 In a well-kerned font, the two-dimensional blank spaces between each pair of characters all have a visually similar area.
-The term "keming" is sometimes used informally to refer to poor kerning (the letters r and n placed too close together being easily mistaken for the letter m).
+The term "keming" is sometimes used informally to refer to poor kerning (the letters r and n placed too closely together being easily mistaken for the letter m).